What Is Oregano Oil?

-Oregano oil, or oil of oregano, is extracted from the leaves of the oregano plant and has been used in folk medicine for centuries as a deterrent against illness.
-Today, many people still use oregano oil to fight infections and the common cold despite its renowned bitter, unpleasant taste.
+Oregano oil, or oil of oregano, comes from the leaves of the oregano plant and has been used in folk medicine for centuries to prevent illness.
+Today, many people still use it to fight infections and the common cold despite its renowned bitter, unpleasant taste.

 Although more research is needed into the health benefits of oregano oil, studies have confirmed that it has the following properties:

 - Protein: 0.09 gram

 - Fat: 0.04 gram

 - Carbohydrates: 0.69 gram

 - Sugar: 0.04 gram

 Oregano is also an excellent source of vitamin K. Studies have shown that vitamin K is important for bone health and regulating blood sugar.